LaMonte Wade Jr Player Props: Giants vs. Brewers

-The San Francisco Giants, including LaMonte Wade Jr (.257 slugging percentage in past 10 games, including no homers), take on starting pitcher Corbin Burnes and the Milwaukee Brewers at American Family Field, Saturday at 4:10 PM ET.
+LaMonte Wade Jr -- with a slugging percentage of .222 in his past 10 games, including zero homers) -- will be in action for the San Francisco Giants versus the Milwaukee Brewers, with Colin Rea on the mound, on May 28 at 2:10 PM ET.

-He is looking to get back on track following he struck out five times in his last game against the Brewers.
+He had a one-hit performance in his last game (1-for-4) against the Brewers.

 LaMonte Wade Jr Game Info & Props vs. the Brewers